|

 0 Comments

-This blog series highlights pertinent publications that were featured in MCI's monthly newsletter editions in the third quarter of 2022.
+This blog series highlights pertinent publications that were featured in MCI's monthly newsletter editions in the third quarter of 2025.
 The purpose of this blog is to report interesting or relevant work from MCI Fellows, Grantees, staff members, and other community authors in the field of male contraception.

+This step is a biochemical event; the sperm moves normally and looks mature prior to capacitation.
+It is important to note that once the sperm reaches the egg, it does not mean that it is capable of fertilizing it immediately.
+In order to fertilize the egg, the sperm must undergo the process of capacitation in the reproductive tract where a number of enzymes and signaling molecules are involved.
+This process can take around 10 hours, which means that the fertilization time is approximately 24 hours.
 Vasectomy and condoms are the only current options for male contraception.
 The most popular form of long-acting male contraception is a vasectomy.
 Unfortunately, vasectomies are not considered truly reversible.
 Reversal of a vasectomy is often expensive, and requires a long surgery by a specialized provider.

 The prostate is part of the male reproductive system.
 A walnut-sized gland located between the male bladder and the penis, the prostate sits just in front of the rectum.
 The urethra runs from the bladder to the penis, through the center of the prostate.